-In order to make best data protection for the entire data stored in the databases and on disk, it is recommended to encrypt storage used by the OVOC application.
-For exact instructions for encryption methodology and possible performance impact, please consult with your IT department experts / storage vendors.
-There were no performance implications experienced on the OVOC application during the test cycle.
+- For optimizing data protection for the entire database and on disk, it is recommended to encrypt storage used by the OVOC application.
+For exact instructions for encryption methodology and possible performance impact, consult with your IT department experts / storage vendors.
+There were no performance issues experienced on the OVOC application during the test cycle. - SHA512 is the system default encryption algorithm for encrypting passwords (ENCRYPT_METHOD).
+The following default basic checks are performed for OS passwords: